spiduso/stackedit_bc/valorant/valorant.md

 Riot games have not officially reacted to sniping or crypto-throwing, but in their early patches[^patch], they added option to hide player's name outside player's party and hide names of others outside player's party[^hide].

+The issues that I am going to discuss below is very hard to punish since these unfair methods are hard or almost impossible to prove.
+Streamers can only speculate if the issues are really happening to them, but the odds of them happening naturally is almost null.

 [^patch]: Patch or patch notes are updates to a game to make a game more fair and enjoyable. <https://valorant.fandom.com/wiki/Patch_Notes>

 [^hide]: <https://playvalorant.com/en-gb/news/game-updates/valorant-patch-notes-1-07>